rkdarst/scicomp/tut/git-10-minute/git-10-minute.rst

    happens in the background without you knowing.
 If you delete the ``.git`` directory, it's as if it was never made.

+   Notice how easy this is.
+You should be doing it for every project.

 Adding initial files